United States Army Communications-Electronics Command

-The Communications-Electronics Command (CECOM) is a Life Cycle Management Command (LCMC) of the United States Army based at Aberdeen Proving Ground, Maryland, United States.
-It is one of four such commands under the Army Materiel Command (AMC), and is the Army's provider and maintainer of Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance and Reconnaissance (C5ISR) capabilities.
+The U.S. Army Communications-Electronics Command (CECOM) is a Life Cycle Management Command (LCMC) of the United States Army headquartered at Aberdeen Proving Ground, Maryland.
+It is one of four such commands under the Army Materiel Command (AMC).
+CECOM is the Army's provider and maintainer of command, control, communications, computers, cyber, intelligence, surveillance, and reconnaissance (C5ISR) equipment.

-The 2005 Base Realignment and Closure decision relocated CECOM to Aberdeen Proving Ground, Maryland as part of implementing the 2005 Base Realignment and Closure law.
-Its former home, Fort Monmouth, New Jersey has been closed since 15 September 2011.

-CECOM has approximately 13,000 military, civilian and contract personnel across six CECOM organizations:
+CECOM has approximately 13,000 military, civilian and contract personnel across five reporting organizations: